robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="Nusretiye Mosque" src="/uploads/essays/on-newsletters/23-nusretiye-mosque.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>Perhaps the web doesn’t have to be this ugly and embarrassing thing any more; perhaps the web can be made beautiful.</p>
+      <p>The web doesn’t have to be this ugly and embarrassing thing though; the web can be made beautiful.</p>
     </div>
   </div>